ChrisCoolman/Survival-Stocks/README.md

-This is a procedural terrain generation demo made in processing
+This is a procedural terrain generation demo made in processing.
+It has a player that can move, seeds, and rizz (rizz controls how many mountains one would want);

 Creators:
 Chris and Max